 What happens if the repair is over my threshold?

-If a repair service costs more than your threshold, you will get a call from the 3rd party service professional to approve.
+If a repair service costs more than your threshold, you will get a call from the third party service professional to approve.
 If you are unavailable to take the call, then they will not perform the work.

 Exception: If we initiate your own service professional, they may refuse or select not to call our team for authorization.
 We cannot do anything in these situations and you are still responsible for the bill.